Web Design Trends & Prediction For 2019

 While the push for appealing visuals will always be at the forefront of design, recent times have seen a greater emphasis on the user experience.
-Businesses are starting to understand that an effective website needs to guide the user on a journey; one that’s held together with tight content, few clicks and a powerful call-to-action.
+Businesses are starting to understand that a useful website needs to guide the user on a journey; one that’s held together with tight content, few clicks and a compelling call-to-action.
 It’s, at last, becoming understood that potential customers need to be sold on the company’s service, by persuading them that it can solve a problem or fill a need in their lives.

 The Mobile Web & Progressive Web Apps

 Even if your website responds on handheld devices, it’s worth checking its usability.
 With Google now placing greater emphasis on a site’s mobile version over its desktop counterpart, a crudely designed website that’s technically mobile responsive will no longer cut it long-term.
 The progressive web app (or PWA for short) is a fresh alternative to both the mobile web and the native app, such as the one you would download from an app store.
 The PWA has already been picked up by the likes of Twitter, Forbes and The Washington Post and is in a dominant position moving forward.

 The progressive web app uses less data than a native app, loads swiftly and can be seen in search engines because it exists on the web.
 We have yet to see the upper limits of this technology, but given their many selling points and few disadvantages, PWAs could quickly become the most effective answer to the responsive web in 2019.

 Is Your Business Prepared For The Coming Year?

 The next 12 months look to be an exciting time for web design and development, as consumers are finally put first and businesses look to break away from established norms.
 The future of web design won’t come without its challenges, which is why it’s essential to have an online presence that’s attractive, modern and presents your business in the best possible light.